wadefagen/waf.cs.illinois.edu/collections/_visualizations/Trends-in-High-School-GPAs-of-Incoming-Freshman/index.md

 <div id="chart-line" style="margin-bottom: 30px"></div>

+### Average High School GPA

+In addition to reporting the percentage of students with GPAs above 3.75, a freshman class <b>average high school GPA</b> (among all incoming freshman at each University) is reported for reach University:

+<div id="chart-line-gpa" style="margin-bottom: 30px"></div>

 ## Analysis

 Despite the wide geographical area of the Big Ten system, with each school pulling a large portion of their students from in-state high schools with diverse state standards and state educational boards, the trend of the freshman class high school GPA has increased with very few exceptions.

-- The average high school GPA of Big Ten Schools has significantly increased in the past 20 years,
+- The average high school GPA, and the proportion of incoming freshman with 3.75+ GPAs, among Big Ten Schools has significantly increased in the past 20 years,
-- The proportion of students with a 3.75 GPA or higher increased from less than 40% of the incoming freshman class in 2005, on average, to over 60% in 2023.
+- The proportion of students with a 3.75 GPA or higher increased from less than 40% of the incoming freshman class in 2005, on average, to over 70% in 2023; the average incoming freshman high school GPA similarly increased from 3.58 to 3.84 from 2005 to 2023.
-- The pandemic does not seem to have had a significant impact on the trend of high school GPAs.
+- Surprising to me, there is nothing in the data to suggest that the pandemic has had a significant impact on the trend of high school GPAs in the recent incoming freshman classes of students.

 ### Data Set

-The data presented in this work was gathered by Wade Fagen-Ulmschneider and Louisa Zhang (Illinois '26) in January 2024 by analyzing 286 reports to source Question C11 in the Common Data Sets.
+The data presented in this work was gathered by Wade Fagen-Ulmschneider and Louisa Zhang (Illinois '26) in January 2025 by analyzing 286 reports to source Questions C11 and C12 in the Common Data Sets.
 The reports accessed in this work are published publicly by each University:

 <div style="font-size: 14px; margin-top: -10px;">